passionlim/intensive/Script_Industry.md

 Korea has competitive domestic internet services.
 I’m very proud of those companies being able to take a stand versus gigantic companies such as Google and Facebook.
 Let me introduce how to achieve this success.

 First of all, most Korean use the domestic search engine called NAVER using their PC and their mobilephones.
 Although google’s search engine has provided search results in a simple way, NAVER has offered contents in a different way.
 Korean users prefer consuming detail and well-organized contents on the Internet.
-NAVER have performed to match users' tastes so far.
+NAVER have provided such services to match users' tastes so far.

 Secondly, there is a successful company called KAKAO in the instant messaging service market.
 KAKAO began its business in advance to global competitors.
 KAKAO has provided various functions that people expected to share their photos and videos.
 Finally, KAKAOTALK have become the most wildly used instant messaging service in South Korea.